ichiban/jesi/README.md

 ### Caching

 Jesi implements HTTP Caching described in [RFC 7234](https://tools.ietf.org/html/rfc7234).
-Every response including but not limited to HAL+JSON documents is cached and served from the cache on behalf of the upstream server while it's fresh.
+Every representation including but not limited to HAL+JSON documents is cached and served from the cache on behalf of the upstream server while it's fresh.

-Combined with embedding, the resulting HAL+JSON response is constructed from cached responses and responses newly fetched from the upstream server so that it can maximize cache effectiveness.
+Combined with embedding, the resulting HAL+JSON representation is constructed from cached representations and representations newly fetched from the upstream server so that it can maximize cache effectiveness.

-When Jesi cache reaches the memory limitation specified by `-max` command line option, it evicts some cached responses with LRU algorithm.
+When Jesi cache reaches the memory limitation specified by `-max` command line option, it evicts some cached representations with LRU algorithm.
+Also, Jesi supports a de facto standard HTTP method `PURGE` to delete cached representations of a resource.

 ## Example